chapel-lang/chapel/doc/platforms/cray.rst

 Cray systems or when not using the pre-built module, the default is to use gasnet communications and qthreads tasking.

-Note that the muxed tasking cannnot be built from source, as it is not distributed in source form.
+Note that the muxed tasking layer cannnot be built from source, as it is not distributed in source form.

 The ugni communication layer interacts with the system's network interface very closely through a lightweight interface called uGNI (user